 Signs, symptoms and stages of dementia

-Of the 850,000+ people currently living with dementia in the UK, each individual will experience dementia in their own unique way.
-While the type and progression of dementia varies, a general guide to the stages of dementia will help you understand what to expect and plan for the future.
+Of the 850,000+ people currently living with dementia in the UK, each individual will experience dementia – and dementia symptoms – in their own unique way.
+While the type and progression of dementia vary, a general guide to the stages of dementia will help you understand what to expect and plan for the future.

 There are two main ways of measuring the progression of dementia: the three-stage model and the seven-stage model.
 The seven-stage model is most appropriate for identifying the stages of Alzheimer’s, and the three-stage model can be used for most other types of dementia.